Diamond Harbour, India: Police stations

 Diamond Harbour police station covers an area of 134 km2.
 It has jurisdiction over parts of the Diamond Harbour Municipality, and the Diamond Harbour I and Diamond Harbour II CD blocks.

 Diamond Harbour women police station has jurisdiction over parts of the Diamond Harbour Municipality, and the Diamond Harbour I and Diamond Harbour II CD blocks.

 CD block HQ

 The headquarters of the Diamond Harbour I CD block are located at Diamond Harbour.

-Economy

-Kolkata Port Trust is considering construction of cargo-handling jetties at Diamond Harbour.

 Transport

 Diamond Harbour is on the National Highway 12.

-Diamond Harbour railway station is on the Sealdah–Diamond Harbour line of the Kolkata Suburban Railway system.
+Diamond Harbour railway station is on the Sealdah–Diamond Harbour line of the Kolkata Suburban Railway.

 Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
 As of 2005–06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from East Pakistan/ Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
 Eastern Railway runs 1,272 EMU trains daily.